 Each pot grows one herb plant.
 With six pots you can have basil, mint, coriander, parsley, chives, and lettuce all growing simultaneously in a space no larger than an A4 sheet of paper.
 Top up the tray with nutrient solution every 3-5 days as it is absorbed.

-People who want variety from day one.
+Best for: People who want variety from day one.
 The individual pots let you grow 4-6 different herbs using materials that would otherwise go in the recycling bin.
 Total growing area: one small kitchen tray.

 A single larger container growing 4-6 plants simultaneously from one shared reservoir.
 This is the most productive budget hydroponic system per pound spent.